aws-samples/private-application-with-custom-domain-name/README.md

 ### Steps

 You need to deploy the CloudFormation stack and upload the static contents to S3 bucket.
 You could use a deployment script [deploy.sh](deploy.sh) to deploy automatically.
 To run [deploy.sh](deploy.sh), setup your development environment in Linux, macOS or [AWS Cloud9](https://docs.aws.amazon.com/cloud9/latest/user-guide/create-environment.html).
-Make sure [AWS CLI](https://docs.aws.amazon.com/cli/latest/userguide/install-cliv2.html) and [jq](https://stedolan.github.io/jq/download/) are installed.
+Make sure [AWS CLI](https://docs.aws.amazon.com/cli/latest/userguide/install-cliv2.html) is installed.

 Next, do the followings to deploy the architecture using AWS CloudFormation.